ethanjansen/archconfigs/install.md

             * Inside `nvim` execute `:MasonInstallAll` to update/install all LSP servers automatically
             * Close/Restart `nvim`
             * Note: After updating `nvim`, archlinux.lua will be overridden so reinstall `nvchad-git` (all other settings will be preserved)
+    * GTK/QT theming:
+        * For GTK settings:
+            * Set font to "JetBrainsMono Nerd Font Regular" size 9
+            * Set color scheme to "Prefer dark"
+            * Set Icon and Mouse cursor themes to "Adwaita"
+                * Note: Segmentation Fault occurs on electron apps if this is not set.
+        * For QT5/QT6 settings:
+            * Ensure `QT_QPA_PLATFORMTHEME` environment variable is set via hyprland.conf
+            * Set "Fusion" style with custom "darker" color scheme.
+            * Change font to "JetBrainsMono Nerd Font Regular 9"
     * Force apps to use wayland:
         * For electron apps use ~/.config/electron-flags.conf
             ```